Nexus-Ninjas/Liquor-Logic-Frontend/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-## Continous Development & Delivery
+## Continous Deployment & Delivery

-For Continous development this project is using GitHub reusable actions with selfhosted runner.
+For Continous delivery for this project GitHub reusable actions with selfhosted runner is using.
 Branching strategy is GitFlow
    1) Tag from main branch - Prod
    2) main branch - Preprd